Liveaboard vessel in the Red Sea with Diver on Tour

 Welcome on board

-The start of a liveaboard begins with anticipation, good organisation and that special feeling that several intense diving days in the Red Sea are about to begin.
+The start of a liveaboard begins with anticipation, good organisation and the special feeling that several intense diving days in the Red Sea are ahead of you.

 After the last dive of the day, the Red Sea often shows its calmest and most beautiful side – with sunset, sea views and a relaxed atmosphere on deck.

-Dive group on safari with Diver on Tour
+Dive group on a liveaboard with Diver on Tour

 Small groups, big experiences

-Liveaboards thrive on a good atmosphere, shared experiences and a well-coordinated team.
-That is exactly what makes the time on board so special for many guests.
+Liveaboards live from good atmosphere, shared experiences and a well-coordinated team.
+This is exactly what makes time on board so special for many guests.

 Daedalus · Rocky Island · Zabargad

-Character Offshore reefs, current, blue water and big fish
+Character Offshore reefs, blue water and big fish

 Who is this liveaboard suitable for?